swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ## Proposed functionality

-The previous sections described problems with the current state of initialization and deinitialization in Swift.
+The previous sections briefly described some problems with the current state of initialization and deinitialization in Swift.
 The remainder of this section aims to fix those problems while defining how actor and global-actor isolated class (GAIC) initializers and deinitializers differ from those belonging to an ordinary class.
 While doing so, this proposal will highlight how the problems above are resolved.

 ### Non-delegating Initializers